Chart Color Schemes

 Hindmarsh - Brompton displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Hindmarsh-Brompton's dwelling structure, as per the latest Census, consisted of 58.8% houses and 41.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-Adelaide metro had a higher proportion of houses at 66.1%.
-Home ownership in Hindmarsh-Brompton stood at 25.4%, with mortgaged dwellings at 31.8% and rented ones at 42.7%.
+Hindmarsh - Brompton's dwelling structures, as per the latest Census, consisted of 58.8% houses and 41.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Adelaide metro had 66.1% houses and 33.9% other dwellings.
+Home ownership in Hindmarsh - Brompton stood at 25.4%, with mortgaged dwellings at 31.8% and rented ones at 42.7%.
 The median monthly mortgage repayment was $1,733, aligning with Adelaide metro's average.
-Median weekly rent was $340, compared to Adelaide metro's $325.
-Nationally, Hindmarsh-Brompton's mortgage repayments were lower than the Australian average of $1,863 and rents were less than the national figure of $375.
+The median weekly rent was $340, compared to Adelaide metro's $325.
+Nationally, Hindmarsh - Brompton's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing